octo-technology/OpenTezos/docs/explorer/introduction.md

 regulators with strict requirements on data quality and the need to access a trusted copy of the full on-chain history in a format that's easy to digest for their spreadsheets and compliance tools.

-Many people think it's the web frontend which matters, but what's actually important is a powerful API geared towards a diverse set of users which helps them achieve their individual goals with minimal effort.

 ## What is an indexer ?